"The Birds" by Daphne du Maurier Quiz, Inference Worksheet, and Vocabulary Games

 Consult reference materials in order to learn and verify word meanings

-Choose the most proper application of words as they are used in sentences
+Discern the most proper application of words as they are used in sentences

-Explore how complex characters think, behave, and interact with others
+Explore how complex characters think, behave, interact, and develop

 Apply knowledge of various literary devices including personification, amplification, onomatopoeia, simile, epiphany, foreshadowing, and more